Keyboard shortcuts

 • Successable via the retirement chain + Atlas pointers.

 Mosaik provides the composition primitives.
-The agent’s operator still decides when to actually retire.
+The operator decides when to stop running the policy; everything else the policy decides for itself.

 Dynamics: what happens under each failure mode